haffizhissham/Twingate-Guide/2 - Update Connector/README.md

 3. Check the upgrade script
    *     curl -s https://binaries.twingate.com/connector/docker-upgrade.sh | sudo nohup sudo bash
    * ![Upgrade script](Pictures/Update(2).png)
+   * > Ensure the version for all connectors in the same host are using similar version of connector's image.
+If the version is not similar, can't use this script.
+Need to manually delete old container and [deploy a new container](/1%20-%20Deploy%20connector/) with latest image.
    * > Remote connection will temporarily be disconnected if doing this remotely from outside network (via Twingate NAT-T)

 </br>